libigl/libigl/README.md

 that CGAL does not work properly with GCC 4.8.
 To the best of our knowledge, GCC 4.7 and clang will work correctly.

+### OpenMP and Windows
+Some of our functions will take advantage of OpenMP if available.
+However, it has come to our attention that Visual Studio + Eigen does not work properly with OpenMP.
+Since OpenMP only improves performance without affecting functionality we recommend avoiding OpenMP on Windows or proceeding with caution.

 # Download
 You can keep up to date by cloning a read-only copy of our GitHub [repository](https://github.com/libigl).